CDrummond/musly-server/README.md

 all interfaces on your network.
 * `threads` Number of threads to use during analysis phase.
 This controls how many calls to `ffmpeg` are made concurrently, and how many concurrent tracks musly is asked to analyse.
+Defaults to CPU count, if not set.
 * `styletracks` A  subset of tracks is passed to musly's `setmusicstyle` function, by default 1000 random tracks is chosen.
 Alternatively, you can specify a percentage (e.g. `25%`) in which case that percentage of tracks will